DylanMeeus/springboot_jwt_blog/_posts/2015-02-10-using-azure-services-without-a-backend.markdown

 ## Logging In

 Authenticating with Auth0 is a breeze.
 To log the user in we will use the Auth0 Lock widget.
-After the user clicks throught to login the callback will be returned and we can take the token and profile data and store them in the browser's local storage.
+After the user clicks through to login the callback will be returned and we can take the token and profile data and store them in the browser's local storage.
 After the data is stored, we redirect the user to the files.html page.

 ```js